adesege/market-data-frontend/readme.md

 <img src="./docs/1.png" />

+Haversine formula is used to search for nearest market location.
+Read more about it [here](https://en.wikipedia.org/wiki/Haversine_formula)

 - Live api can be found here [https://market-data-backend.herokuapp.com/api](https://market-data-backend.herokuapp.com/api)
 - Live application can be found here [https://market-data-frontend.vercel.app](https://market-data-frontend.vercel.app)

 - Users can search by any of market name, category or nearest location
+- The base search distance is `25km`.
+That is, the search algorithm will search for businesses within 25km of the user's location using the Haversine formula

 ## Installation